Update v4.2 - New components, 10+ framework guides, and quality improvements. Visit Changelog

 Now instead of dark:* utilities being applied based on prefers-color-scheme, they will be applied whenever the dark class is present earlier in the HTML tree:

-How you add the dark class to the html element is up to you, but a common approach is to use a bit of JavaScript that updates the class attribute and syncs that preference to somewhere like localStorage.
+You can add the dark class to the html element any way you like, but a common approach is to use a small JavaScript snippet that updates the class attribute and stores that preference in localStorage.

 For more information, visit Tailwind CSS Dark Mode